esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 ::: challenge

-## Exercise 2: The MUSCLE constructor
+## Exercise 2: Creating an Instance and adding a loop

 Add the following to our reaction model code: